schuppo/PasswordStrengthPackage/README.md

 PasswordStrength Package
 ================

-This package provides a validator for ensuring strong passwords in Laravel 4 applications.
-It is influenced quite a lot by [PasswordStrengthBundle for Symfony 2](https://github.com/jbafford/PasswordStrengthBundle).
+This package provides a validator that ensures strong passwords in Laravel 4 applications.
+It is influenced  a lot by [PasswordStrengthBundle for Symfony 2](https://github.com/jbafford/PasswordStrengthBundle).

 It is in a early stage of development but should fulfill its purpose.